-Figure 1.7 shows the performance of proxy caching and server patching when the percentage of temporally correlated requests and the correlation skewness $\alpha$ are changed.
-For proxy caching, the correlation of requests is almost irrelevant.
-For server patching, increasing the percentage of correlated requests or increasing the skewness of correlated inter-arrival times results in higher reduction ratios.
-Nevertheless, when correlation is not strong, the reduction ratio is only slightly higher than when no correlation exists.
-Thus, for evaluating server patching techniques, Poisson arrivals are adequate in workloads with weak correlations.
+patching when the percentage of temporally correlated requests and the correlation skewness α are changed.
+For proxy caching, the correlation of requests is almost irrelevant.6 For server patching, increasing the percentage of correlated requests or increasing the skewness of correlated inter-arrival times results in higher reduction ratios.
+Nevertheless, when correlation is not strong, the reduction ratio is only slightly higher than when no correlation exists.7

-Figure 1.8 shows the performance of proxy caching and server patching when object sizes are scaled and the size skewness parameter $\alpha$ changes.
+Figure 7 shows the performance of proxy caching and server patching when object sizes are scaled and the size skewness parameter α changes.
 Again, the effectiveness of proxy caching is not affected by size distribution.
 For server patching, the larger the objects, the higher the reduction ratio.
 This is expected since long streams offer more opportunities for patching.
 However, the skewness parameter has less of an effect, suggesting that it is adequate to use a mean-size streaming object to study the effectiveness of server patching.
 One implication from this experiment is that a good hybrid strategy would involve using caches for smaller objects and patching for longer streams.